 Some familiar scents that may help deter cats from pooping in the house include vinegar, lavender, citrus fruit, peppermint, pine, and eucalyptus.

-Home Remedies to Stop Cat Pooping in the House
+Home-made Remedies to Stop your Cat Pooping in the House

 Using household items to create deterrent smells can be very effective.
 Some examples include: